vaughanbrittonsage/api_batch/README.md

 # ApiBatch

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/api_batch`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to ApiBatch!

-TODO: Delete this and the text above, and describe your gem
+ApiBatch adds a BatchController to your api that allows multiple api requests to be sent to your api within a single http request saving round trips to the server.

 ## Installation